redhat-openstack/website/source/uncategorized/neutron-with-existing-external-network.html.md

     curl http://download.cirros-cloud.net/0.3.4/cirros-0.3.4-x86_64-disk.img | glance \
              image-create --name='cirros image' --is-public=true  --container-format=bare --disk-format=qcow2

+Finally, for your user, you need to create a network and connect that network through a router to your shared and external network.
+Since you don't created a user yet

+    keystone tenant-create --name internal --description "internal tenant" --enabled true keystone user-create --name internal --tenant internal --pass "foo" --email bar@corp.com --enabled true

+Easiest way to the network and to launch instances is via horizon, which was set up by packstack.

 You should now be able to follow the steps at [running an instance with Neutron](running an instance with Neutron) to launch an instance with external network access as admin, if you want other tenants you may need to create them manually.